tresoldi/ngesh/manuscript/paper.md

 placement in existing cladograms, and to simpler tools such as the one by
 @Noutahi:2017 or the `populate()` method of ETE3’s `Tree` class [@ETE:2016].
-While there are many other alternatives available for simulating trees (such as the `TreeSim` [@Stadler:2011] and `geiger` packages [@Pennell:2014], as well as the `rtree()` function of `ape` [@Paradis:2018], for R or the `DendroPy` [@Sukumaran2021] library for Python), `ngesh` compares favorably in historical linguistics by using default parameters that produce trees closer to those found in the field, while using formats that better fit the existing pipelines (such as CLDF [@cldf]) and laying ground for the usage of character values which are not the default cognate set for modelling lexical replacement (such as sound changes).
-In stemmatics, where Bayesian phylogenetics have been gaining traction at a slower pace, the library constitutes the first general-purpose tool available and should help make the method for popular.
+While there are many other alternatives available for simulating trees, including `TreeSim` [@Stadler:2011], `geiger` [@Pennell:2014], `ape` [@Paradis:2018], and `DendroPy` [@Sukumaran2021],
+`ngesh` compares favorably in historical linguistics and stemmatics.
+For the former, it provides default parameters that produce trees closer to those found in the field, all while using formats that better fit the existing pipelines (such as CLDF [@cldf]) and laying ground for the usage of different character values (such as sound changes) besides the default cognate-sets for modelling lexical replacement.
+For the latter, where Bayesian phylogenetics have been gaining traction at a slower pace, the library constitutes the first general-purpose tool available and should help make these methods for popular.

 # Installation, Usage, & Examples